WolfAlexander/TheRecruitmentSystem/docs/architecture_dok.md

 When client authenticates on Edge Service, it gets a token from OAuth2 Server.
 This token then send by client in the header of a request, service that will handle the request will check the token with OAuth2 Server to check if token is valid.

+#### Old SSN to new dateOfBirth
+In old system SSN were entered by applicants and in the new system date of birth will be used instead.
+New database will be redesigned but old data cannot be lost.
+Solution is to create a new db table where persons id is a foreign key to the person and SSN store in SSN column.